Valentine's Day Trivia Quiz Questions With Answers

-So you think you know everything about Valentine's Day, do you?
-Test your knowledge of this popular festival with this fun free thirty-question quiz.
+So, you think you know everything about Valentine's Day, do you?
+Test your knowledge of this popular festival with this fun and free thirty-question quiz.

-Feel free to put this quiz to any non-profit making use, such as parties, youth or school groups, adult social groups or a nursing home activities program, for example.
+The answers are written in italics next to each question.
+Feel free to bring this quiz to parties, youth or school groups, adult social groups, or a nursing home activities program.
 The quiz could be part of a lesson about Western culture, or used purely for fun and recreation.
 The choice is entirely yours.

 You're bound to learn something new with this quiz, which combines history, culture and mythology.

 1. Who was the legendary Benedictine monk who invented champagne?
 Dom Perignon.